-If you’re the kind of person who gets an upset stomach after consuming dairy products, may be lactose intolerant.
+If you’re the kind of person who gets an upset stomach after consuming dairy products, you may be lactose intolerant.
 Lactose intolerance is a very common health condition defined by the body’s inability to digest lactose, a sugar found in dairy products like milk.
 While undigested lactose is not harmful, it can cause discomfort, bloating, stomach cramps and even diarrhoea.
 Manage your lactose intolerance better by following these tips.

 1. Know Your Limits

 Contrary to popular belief, you don’t have to completely remove dairy from your diet.
-People with lactose intolerance can actually eat or drink dairy in minimal quantities without suffering any symptoms.
+People with lactose intolerance can eat or drink dairy in minimal quantities without suffering any symptoms.
 It’s just a matter of knowing your body’s limits and level of tolerance to different dairy products.

-2. Choose Low-lactose or Lactose-free Dairy Products
+2. Choose Low-Lactose or Lactose-free Dairy Products

 Low-lactose and lactose-free dairy products are widely available in the market, cafes and restaurants now.
 This means you can still enjoy your coffee with lactose-free milk or treat yourself to a low-lactose grilled cheese sandwich.

-3. Incorporate Yogurt in Your Diet
+3. Incorporate Yoghurt in Your Diet

 Most lactose-intolerant individuals find it much easier to digest yoghurt than milk because active cultures found in yoghurt make it easier to digest lactose.
 Not only is yoghurt a tolerable dairy product, but it is also a good source of protein.
 So instead of having sour cream with your tacos, replace it with some plain Greek yoghurt to make your stomach happier.